Click0910/level-task/README.md

 Basically the idea was to take advantage of the distributed system that was implemented for this demo and the async tasks to improve the performance of upload data.

 The dataset used is relative small, but imagine something with hundred thousands or millions of rows.
-So, the idea was tu take adventage of the infra already setUp.
+So, the idea was tu take advantage of the infra already setUp.

-In a prod scneario this taks can be triggere using an SDK or CLI command in order to avoid lattency issues, but fot this demo I consider is ok have this endpoint.
+In a prod scenario these tasks can be trigger using an SDK or CLI command in order to avoid latency issues, but fot this demo I consider is ok have this endpoint.

-And what about `/status/task_id`?
+## And what about `/status/task_id`?

-When you made a requests to the endpoint `GET /requests/{id}`, you will get the `task_id`, that is the id of the task that celery is executed.
-So, in order to get the proper ticket, you need to make a second request to `GET /status/ticket_id` using the `ticket_id` Ok, but why use a celery worker for this and complex a simple request?

-Well, similar reason, take advantage of the infra already provisioned.
-The API container doesn't have access to the DB and I didn't want to expend more time to configure again the engine DB in the API container, for this demo makes sense to use the existing infra and the workers already have access to the DB, So I just take advantage of this.

-In a real scenario, GET a record from the DB is mainly a synch process, so in a real scenario the API container will have access to the DB.
-But for this demo, lets do like this.
+Endpoints like `POST /seed` and `POST /process-tickets` execute under the hood async tasks using celery and RabbitMQ.

+Since is an async task, celery only returns the data when the status of the task is "SUCCESS".

+The idea of this endpoint is to check the status of the async tasks execute by the endpoints.

 ## What about /process-ticket and POST /requests?